For San Diego County

 The San Marcos Fire Department earned the highest possible insurance industry rating for fire department services, called a “Class 1” rating.
 Some of the criteria include water availability, equipment, staffing, training, and one of the fastest response times in San Diego County.

-Under my watch, achieving a Class 1 rating has led to lower insurance premiums for residents and businesses.
+Lower Insurance Premiums: Under my watch, achieving a Class 1 rating qualifies residents and businesses for lower insurance premiums.
 Wildfire risk is top of mind and there’s no reason we shouldn’t strive and achieve the highest standards throughout San Diego County.

 TRANSPARENCY AND ACCOUNTABILITY